 There is a small fee to go inside, and if you do end up here, make sure to go early in the morning when it opens at 8am (the park closes at 6pm) to avoid the crowds.

 (Image source: Walkingstreetlao)

-After a day of exploring, it’s time to take a nightly adventure at The Walking Street, a lively street full of street food vendors seeling some of the best eats and drinks you can get.
+After a day of exploring, it’s time to take a nightly adventure at The Walking Street, a lively street full of street food vendors selling some of the best eats and drinks you can get.
 Moreover, there’s pop music playing all around, outdoor tables and chairs, and a skating rink that you can rent rollerblades and skate around before or after you’ve eaten.
 Bring your friends, family, partner or just come solo and hang out with the locals—it’s an evening you won’t want to miss!
-The Walking Street is open everyday from 6pm to 9:30pm, and is located right behind the Vientiane New World shopping mall.
+The Walking Street is open every day from 6pm to 9:30pm and is located right behind the Vientiane New World shopping mall.